-2 US men, ex-Colombia soldiers held in Haiti assassination

-Léon Charles, chief of Haiti’s National Police, said Thursday night that 15 of the detainees were from Colombia.

-The police chief said eight more suspects were being sought and three others had been killed by police.
-Charles had earlier said seven were killed.
+More suspects arrested in assassination of Haitian president

+PORT-AU-PRINCE, Haiti (AP) — Haitian authorities have made more arrests in the assassination of President Jovenel Moïse, raiding Taiwan’s Embassy where several suspects are believed to have sought refuge, while also detaining two Haitian-Americans and several former Colombian soldiers allegedly tied to the plot.

+In all, 17 suspects have been detained and another eight are being sought, according to National Police Chief Léon Charles.

-“We are going to bring them to justice,” the police chief said, the 17 handcuffed suspects sitting on the floor during a news conference on developments following the brazen killing of President Jovenel Moïse at his home before dawn Wednesday.
+“We are going to bring them to justice,” the police chief said, as the 17 handcuffed suspects sat on the floor during a news conference Thursday.

+Moïse’s brazen killing at his home in an attack before dawn Wednesday that also seriously wounded his wife stunned a nation already reeling from poverty, widespread violence and political instability.

+Interim Prime Minister Claude Joseph, who assumed leadership with the backing of police and the military, declared a two-week “state of siege,” and asked people to return to work and reopen businesses that were shut down in normally bustling Port-au-Prince.
+He also ordered the international airport to reopen.

-Colombia’s government said it had been asked about six of the suspects in Haiti, including two of those killed, and had determined they were retired members of its army.
-It didn’t release their identities.
+Colombia’s government said it had been asked by Haiti about six of the suspects, including two of the three killed, and had determined they were retired members of its army.
+It offered its full cooperation.

-The head of the Colombian national police, Gen. Jorge Luis Vargas Valencia, said President Iván Duque had ordered the high command of Colombia’s army and police to cooperate in the investigation.

-“A team was formed with the best investigators … they are going to send dates, flight times, financial information that is already being collected to be sent to Port-au-Prince,” Vargas said.
+“A team was formed with the best investigators,” said Gen. Jorge Luis Vargas, the head of Colombia’s police.
+“They are going to send dates, flight times, financial information that is already being collected to be sent to Port-au-Prince.”

+U.S.-trained Colombian soldiers are heavily recruited by private security firms in global conflict zones because of their experience in a decades-long war against leftist rebels and powerful drug cartels.

-The U.S. State Department said it was aware of reports that Haitian Americans were in custody but could not confirm or comment.
+The U.S. State Department said it was aware of reports that Haitian-Americans were in custody but would not comment.

-The Haitian Americans were identified by Haitian officials as James Solages and Joseph Vincent.
-Solages, at age 35, is the youngest of the suspects and the oldest is 55, according to a document shared by Haiti’s minister of elections, Mathias Pierre.
-He would not provide further information on those in custody.

-Solages described himself as a “certified diplomatic agent,” an advocate for children and budding politician on a website for a charity he started in 2019 in south Florida to assist people in the Haitian coastal town of Jacmel.
-On his bio page for the charity, Solages said he previously worked as a bodyguard at the Canadian Embassy in Haiti.
+Solages, 35, described himself as a “certified diplomatic agent,” an advocate for children and budding politician on a now-removed website for a charity he started in 2019 in south Florida to assist resident of his home town of Jacmel, on Haiti’s southern coast.

+Solages also said he had worked as a bodyguard at the Canadian Embassy in Haiti, and on his Facebook page, which was also taken down after news of his arrest, he showcased photos of armored military vehicles and a shot of himself standing in front of an American flag.

 Canada’s foreign relation department released a statement that did not refer to Solages by name but said one of the men detained for his alleged role in the killing had been “briefly employed as a reserve bodyguard” at its embassy by a private contractor.
 He gave no other details.

-Calls to the charity and Solages’ associates at the charity either did not go through or weren’t answered.
+Police were alerted by embassy security guards while Taiwanese diplomats were working from home.
+The Taiwanese foreign ministry said some doors and windows were broken but there was no other damage.

+Haiti is one of a handful of countries worldwide that maintain diplomatic relations with Taiwan instead of the rival mainland Chinese government in Beijing.

-Witnesses said a crowd discovered two of the suspects Thursday hiding in bushes in Port-au-Prince, and some people grabbed the men by their shirts and pants, pushed them and occasionally slapped them.
-An Associated Press journalist saw officers put the pair in the back of a pickup and drive away as the crowd ran after them to a nearby police station.
+Elsewhere in Port-au-Prince, witnesses said a crowd discovered two suspects hiding in bushes, and some people grabbed the men by their shirts and pants, pushed and occasionally slapped them.
+An AP journalist saw officers put them in the back of a pickup and drive away as the crowd ran after them to a police station.

 “They killed the president!
 Give them to us!
-We’re going to burn them,” people chanted outside.
+We’re going to burn them,” people chanted.

 The crowd later set fire to several abandoned cars riddled with bullet holes that they believed belonged to the suspects.
 The cars didn’t have license plates, and inside one was an empty box of bullets and some water.

-Later, Charles urged people to stay calm and let his officers do their work.
+Charles urged people to stay calm and let his officers do their work.
 He cautioned that authorities needed evidence that was being destroyed, including the burned cars.

 Officials have given out little information on the killing, other than to say the attack was carried out by “a highly trained and heavily armed group.”

-Not everyone was buying the government’s description of the attack.
-When Haitian journalist Robenson Geffrard, who writes for a local newspaper and has a radio show, tweeted a report on comments by the police chief, he drew a flood of responses expressing skepticism.
-Many wondered how the sophisticated attackers described by police could penetrate Moïse’s home, security detail and panic room and escape unharmed but then be caught without planning a successful getaway.
+Not everyone believed government’s account of the attack.
+When Haitian journalist Robenson Geffrard tweeted a report on comments by the police chief, he drew a flood of skeptical responses.
+Many wondered how what authorities described as sophisticated attackers be caught so easily.

-A Haitian judge involved in the investigation said Moïse was shot a dozen times and his office and bedroom were ransacked, according to the Haitian newspaper Le Nouvelliste.
-It quoted Judge Carl Henry Destin as saying investigators found 5.56 and 7.62 mm cartridges between the gatehouse and inside the house.
+Judge Carl Henry Destin, who is involved in the investigation, said Moïse was shot a dozen times and his office and bedroom were ransacked, according to the Haitian newspaper Le Nouvelliste.

 Moïse’s daughter, Jomarlie Jovenel, hid in her brother’s bedroom during the attack, and a maid and another worker were tied up by the attackers, the judge said.